Companion SDK & API reference

 onConfirmRequest(handler): () => void- Subscribe to companion.confirm_request — a sensitive op awaiting approval ({ confirmId, scope, summary, stepUp? }).
 Platform session tokens resolve it with confirmAction; first-party user tokens are observe-only (approval is authed as the Pouchy user, where the biometric/passkey gate lives).

-confirmAction(confirmId, approve): Promise<{ status }>- Resolve a pending confirmation (platform session tokens only).
+confirmAction(confirmId, approve): Promise<{ status, outcome?, retryable? }>- Resolve a pending confirmation (platform session tokens only).
 Show the event's summary, collect an explicit tap, pass the decision; on approve the recorded action runs server-side and its result returns as `outcome` in the response (render it where the user tapped) and as a normal companion.message on the stream.
-Re-resolving a settled confirmId fails with 409.
+Single-use: re-resolving a settled confirmId fails with 409 — EXCEPT an approved idempotent action (a wallet payment) that flaked transiently returns `status:'exec_failed'` + `retryable:true`, which you may re-call with the same confirmId to re-run (deduped).

 pendingConfirms(): Promise<PendingConfirm[]>- The session's still-pending confirmations (display-safe: confirmId, scope, summary, createdAt) — rebuild your confirm card after a reload, since confirm_request events are not replayed.
 Session tokens only.

 onAudio / onExpression / onUsage(handler): () => void- Typed subscriptions for companion.audio (TTS clips), companion.expression (avatar cues), and control.usage (per-token metering).
+All three events are reserved — not emitted yet.

 getAvatar(): Promise<CompanionAvatar> / brandIconUrl(size?)- Fetch the live avatar (3D VRM URL + 2D portrait, archetype, display name) to render your own front-end, and the Pouchy brand icon URL.